To help you feel confident at every step of the journey, we’ve broken down some commonly used industry terms.

 Practical Completion Inspection (PCI)

-Before the key handover, the normal procedure of a PCI is to meet with your site supervisor and go around the house noting any defects.
-The site supervisor will place a red sticky paper dot on any problems to record them.
-You then counter sign the defect list and we will attend to any defects within 10 days.
+Before the key handover, the normal procedure of a PCI is to meet with your site supervisor and go around the house noting any items that need correction or adjustment.

 During this phase, you’ll work closely with one of our sales consultants to choose the right land and home for you.
 You'll also prepare your floor plans, finance documentation, contract and council permits.